| CYTOKINE STORM and the INFLUENZA PANDEMIC |

 Tamiflu and Relenza have not been effective in patients with cytokine storm, and have not been tested in patients with bird flu.
 Prescription Angiotension Blockers may be beneficial in treating Bird Flu, and the cytokine storm which has proven lethal in over half of the patients who have contracted the avian flu to date.
 This book is a must read for those wanting to be prepared to treat a patient with avian influenza: Prescription Angiotension Blockers and their use in treating Bird Flu.

 2009, "Mexican Swine flu," [Type A subtype (H1N1)], is believed to have arisen in Mexico (the location of the most suspected cases), although it was first documented in the United States.
 This virus is designated as “swine flu” because initial laboratory testing showed that many of the genes in this new strain were similar to influenza viruses that normally occur in pigs in North America.
 Further research, however, has shown that this new virus is very different from what normally circulates in North American pigs.
 It has pig virus genes from flu viruses that normally circulate in pigs in Europe and Asia in addition to avian virus genes and human genes.
 This virus is called “quadruple reassortant” because of these four types of genes comprising this virus.
-The virus has been responsible for only 1 death in the United States among 226 documented cases in 21 States as of May 3, 2009.
-The "Mexican Swine flu" virus was first detected in April, 2009 in the United States and has spread to multiple countries within one month, causing it to be labeled as a pandemic.
-Mortality from this strain of flu appears to be low, and greatest concern voiced by the CDC surrounds it's potential to mutate into a more virulent form like the 1918 Spanish flu.
+The virus was responsible for only 1 death in the United States among 226 documented cases in 21 States as of May 3, 2009.
+The "Mexican Swine flu" virus was first detected in April, 2009 in the United States and spread to multiple countries within one month, causing it to be labeled as a pandemic.
+Mortality from this strain of flu appears to be low (.021%), and the greatest concern of the Centers for Disease Control (CDC) was it's potential to mutate into a more virulent form like the 1918 Spanish flu.
+From April 12, 2009, to April 10, 2010, in the United States, there were 60.8 million cases of the Mexican swine flu, resulting in 274,304 hospitalizations and 12,469 deaths, according to the U.S. Centers for Disease Control and Prevention (CDC).
+The H1N1 virus that caused this pandemic ontinues to circulate seasonally worldwide as a regular flu virus.
 More information can be found here: CDC statement on Mexican Swine flu

 The Bird Flu